Starship HLS: Artemis IV contract ("Option B")

+Subsequent related NASA contracts

 After NASA awarded the Option A contract to SpaceX, Congress subsequently directed NASA to extend the HLS program for a second sustainable HLS design, with the requirement that it must be from a second company, and not SpaceX.
 NASA responded by creating "Appendix P", and specified a lander that would be used for Artemis V as its crewed demonstration flight.
 In May 2023, Blue Origin was awarded $3.4 billion by NASA to develop their Blue Moon lunar lander.
 NASA intends to allow Starship HLS option B and the Blue Moon lander to compete for Artemis missions after Artemis V.